 The operations on the footrest brackets are the same for the left and right sides.

 - Remove screw 1. - ✓ The foot brake lever swings up to the stop.

-- Remove cotter pin 2 with washer 3.

-- Remove pin 4 of the rider footrest.
+- Remove cotter pin 2 with washer 3. - Carefully remove the pin 4 of the rider footrest.

-- Take off the rider footrest 5 with the spring.